-What will you be doing at 8:30 p.m. on Saturday, March 25, 2017?
-Individuals, businesses, governments and organizations around the world will turn off their lights for one hour – Earth Hour – to make a global statement of concern about climate change and to demonstrate a commitment to finding solutions.
+Individuals, businesses, governments and organizations around the world will turn off their lights for one hour at a designated day and time in March for Earth Hour to make a global statement of concern about climate change and to demonstrate a commitment to finding solutions.

 Many buildings in the Phoenix area will go dark for that hour.
 If you are going to an event or a show that evening, you might want to check and make sure to find out if there are any special plans for that hour.